airbytehq/airbyte/airbyte-integrations/connectors/source-firestore/README.md

 - `google_application_credentials`: JSON credentials for a service account with Cloud Datastore User permissions
 - `project_id`: Firebase project id
-- `collection_name`: The name of the Firestore collection

 ## Local development